-Chapter 7 Development of Fire Insurance
+Chapter 7 Fire Insurance History

 Few events are as traumatic as a fire that destroys a house or business.
 Even though the loss usually involves property that can be rebuilt or replaced, victims of fires are often emotionally and financially devastated.
 They have no home in which to live, no clothing, no furniture, no cooking utensils, and when a business has been destroyed by fire, no source of income.